Diseases and Pests

 For more information on WNV, link to the following web sites:

 Colorado Department of Public Health and Environment (WNV information specific to Colorado)

 Chronic Wasting Disease

-Rocky Mountain National Park is working with the Colorado Division of Wildlife to manage CWD.
+Rocky Mountain National Park is working with the Colorado Parks and Wildlife to manage CWD.
 Researchers have tested animals within park boundaries using a technique known as evaluate tonsillar biopsy immunohistochemistry (IHC), where an animal is caught, radio collared, the tonsils removed for testing, and then released.
 Go to the chronic wasting disease page to read about current park research on CWD.

-The Colorado Division of Wildlife maintains a website with additional information on CWD.
+Colorado Parks and Wildlife maintains a website with additional information on CWD.